lacchain/david19-taskforce/Smart Contract Documentation.md

 ## What is this smart contract for?

-This smart contract will serve as a public database to store information self-attested by citizens related to the Coronavitus.
+This smart contract will serve as a public database to store information self-attested by citizens related to the Coronavirus.
 The citizens will be able to use different apps/wallets to attest [that information](https://github.com/lacchain/DAVID19-taskforce/tree/master/docs).
 Apps/wallets will generate [verifiable credentials](https://github.com/lacchain/DAVID19-taskforce/tree/master/verifiableCredentials) for the users that contain the self-attested information.
 Apps/wallets will also send to this smart contract some of the information from the verifiable credentials that is public and pseudonymous.
 Then, different services will subscribe to events from the smart contratc in order to generate dashboards and maps that display the public information.

 Summarizing, this smart contract allows to register, revoke and verify a verifiable credential and metadata related to citizen from a specific country.